shesharpnl/knowledge-hub/resources/randstad-housing.md

 # Randstad Housing Resources
+We are not affiliated with any of the linked parties mentioned in this document.

 Housing in the Netherlands can be challenging.
 Besides using our Slack channel to network with other home seekers/ potential flatmates, we've curated some resources to aid in the search for a rental home.
 Things to keep in mind when looking for a rental home: